Australia at the 1980 Winter Paralympics: Classifications

 To ensure fairness at the Paralympic Games, there is a system in place that considers numerous factors.
 These factors include skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for able bodies athletes.
 Functional classification is sport specific as any given disability may have significant impact in one sport and comparatively insignificant impact in another.
 Having the disability itself is not sufficient, the impact on the sport must be proved.
 For example, athletes with lower limb paralysis compete together with double knee amputees in wheelchair racing as the different injuries affect the performance of the sport in the same way.

 However it was only as of 1989 in preparation for the 1992 Summer Paralympics in Barcelona that there was an agreement signed by the International Co-ordination Committee of World Sports Organizations for the Disabled (ICC and a precursor to the International Paralympic Committee) and the Organising Committee that stipulated that all sports at the Games were to be conducted using sports specific functional classification systems.
 Previous to this, which includes the 1980 Winter Paralympic Games, the classifications were subject to expert opinions.

-Australian Team Classifications
+Australian team classifications

-5A was Rickards’ classification.
-This means he was in the category of ‘visually impaired’ where participants had fewer than 10% of functional vision.
+5A was Rickards' classification.
+This means he was in the category of 'visually impaired' where participants had fewer than 10% of functional vision.

-2A was Grunnsund’s classification.
-This means he was in the category of ‘standing’ where participants had a single leg amputation below the knee.
+2A was Grunnsund's classification.
+This means he was in the category of 'standing' where participants had a single leg amputation below the knee.